Background of Total Physical Response Method

 The Bio-Program: According to Asher’s point of view, TPR is a Natural Method, because he sees first and second language acquisition as parallel processes.
 He observed three processes in a language acquisition as they are central: Firstly, he states that children develop listening competence before they develop speaking competence.
 He says that children can understand complex utterances that they cannot spontaneously produce in verbal form.
 Secondly, he states that listening competence is developed in children because they are required to respond physically.
 Once a foundation in listening comprehension has been established, speech evolves naturally and effortlessly out of it.
 Thirdly and lastly, He states that like processes of first language acquisition, the second language learner should first build a listening competence in target language and it should be accompanied by physical movement like a child who responds on his parental commands.
 According to him, for second language learner, speech should come later.

 Brain lateralization: Asher observes that Total Physical Response is directed to right- hemisphere, whereas most second language teaching methods are directed to left- brain learning.
 Asher states Jean Piaget point of view that children acquire language through physical response that is purely a right hemisphere activity.
-If a child acts physically on a parental command, it means right- hemisphere activities occur before the left hemisphere can process language for production because at that stage child cannot produce a language.
+If a child acts physically on a parental command, it means right- hemisphere activities occur before the left hemisphere can process language for production because at that stage child is unable to produce a language.
 Similarly, the adult should learn language through physical response triggered in right-hemisphere.
 When right-hemisphere learning has taken place, the left hemisphere will be triggered to produce language and to initiate other, more abstract language processes.

 Stress: Stress is one of the important actors in language learning.
 Asher states that a child acquires mother language without any stress; whereas the adults face huge stress and anxiety while learning a target language.